nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 <h3>Install our dependencies</h3>
 <p>
-Since we are keeping this puppet script very basic for now, all we need to to install apache, php, modrewrite and mysql.
+Since we are keeping this Puppet script very basic for now, all we need to to install Apache, php, modrewrite and mysql.
 Create a folder called manifests in our project and a file named sites.pp in the new folder.
 </p>

 ``` puppet